DanteFladger/Final_Project/README.md

 Help Used:
-For this assingment I had to look at code of "Stack Overflow" to figure out how to right the code from the List Box to a file.
+For this assingment I had to look at code of "Stack Overflow" to figure out how to wright the code from the List Box to a file.
 Other than that, it was a relitivly easy project